opendp/harvard-it-summit-2025/index.md

 ## DP Wizard experiments

-For 5 minutes, experiment with one parameter, and then pick someone to summarize your the result of your changes on the _accuracy_ of the DP statistics.
+For 5 minutes, experiment with one parameter, and then pick someone to summarize the result of your changes on the _accuracy_ of the DP statistics.

 <table>
 <tr>